 My husband and I have two children at the school in Years 3 and 5.

-My eldest son Logan started at ENPS at the beginning of 2017 and I recognise the important role that the school will play in preparing him for all that lies ahead in his life.
+I recognise the important role that our school plays in preparing our children for all that lies ahead in their life.
 Being a member of the Board of Trustees provides me with the opportunity, and privilege to lend my skills and experience to help guide the school to ensure that it delivers the best possible environment and opportunities for our children to learn, to be challenged, to excel and to have fun.

 I returned to New Zealand in September of 2017 with my wife and two young daughters after spending the last 12 years in Japan and before that, 4 years in the UK.
 My daughters, Nina and Erica, were born in 2008 and 2009 respectively.
 I am originally from a very small town in rural Canterbury.